rahul2810/what-you-munching/README.md

 'What you munching?' is a web application built using **Angular 10 (Front End)**, **Node.Js (Back End)** & **Postgresql (Database)**.  :sparkles:

-App collects favourite food along with a link to a description or recipe and stores it in a database.
+Application collects favourite food along with a link to a description or recipe and stores it in a database.
 The data is then retrieved and displayed realtime.

 ![what you munchiong screenshot](https://github.com/rahul2810/what-you-munching/blob/master/munchit_screenshot.png?raw=true)